matteofabbri/AspNetCore.Identity.Mongo/README.md

 Folder [docs](./docs) contains migration guides.
 E.g.:

-[There](./docs/MigrationGuideToVersion6_7_0AndUpper.md) you can find information how to migrate from 6.0.0-6.3.5 to newest version.<br>
+[There](./docs/MigrationGuideToVersion6_7_0AndUpper.md) you can find information how to migrate from 6.0.0-6.3.5 to 6.7.x version.<br>
-[There](./docs/MigrationGuideFromVersion3_1_5ToVersion6_7_0AndUpper.md) you can find information how to migrate from 3.1.5 to newest version.
+[There](./docs/MigrationGuideFromVersion3_1_5ToVersion6_7_0AndUpper.md) you can find information how to migrate from 3.1.5 to 6.7.x version.

 If you have different version of the library and want to update it, please create a new issue.
 We will try to help you or will create new instruction.